Global Studies at UTA

 There are some excellent sources of information and blogs especially that we

-Maps: Students are especially encouraged to use the Maps Collection of the University of Texas at Austin.
+Maps: Students are directed to the Maps Collection website of the University of Texas at Austin.
 The site is http://www.lib.utexas.edu/maps/index.html.

 Students are responsible for contacting their respective professor for the details of their assignments.
-Russian language students will do a research paper using Russian sources assigned by Dr. Harrison; while POLS students will also do research papers the subjects of which are decided in consultation with Dr. Cichock.
+Russian language students will do a research paper using Russian sources assigned by Dr. Harrison; while POLS students will also do research papers.
+Subjects for papers are decided individually with with Drs.
+Cichock and Harrison.
 Each professor determines his own standards for quantity, quality, and grading of assignments, and all three instructors contribute to the writing of the exams.

 Attendance: This course relies heavily on guest speakers so class attendance is required.
 Students are expected to show up on time so that speakers may get on with their material/discussions and not be interrupted by late arrivals.
 Attendance is taken into consideration in terms of border line grades.